steAz/Virtual-World-Java/README.md

 # Virtual-World-Java
-simulation of virtual world with different animals and plants
+simulation of virtual world with different animals and plants using Swing